 ExpertiseArms Control and Nuclear Proliferation

-Erin Hunt (@erinlynnhunt) is the Program Manager at Mines Action Canada.
-She has been doing public education on the Ottawa Treaty banning landmines since 2003 and working in humanitarian disarmament in various capacities since 2006.
-Erin’s areas of expertise include the humanitarian impact of indiscriminate weapons, victim assistance, gender in disarmament and Canadian disarmament policy.
+Erin Hunt (@erinlynnhunt) is Executive Director of Mines Action Canada (@MinesActionCan).
+She has conducted public education on the Ottawa Treaty banning landmines since 2003 and worked on humanitarian disarmament issues since 2006.
+Erin’s expertise includes the humanitarian impact of indiscriminate weapons, victim assistance, gender in disarmament and Canadian disarmament policy.
 She contributes to the work of the International Campaign to Ban Landmines, the Cluster Munition Coalition and the Campaign to Stop Killer Robots.
-She also spent two years as a senior researcher on casualties and victim assistance for the Landmine and Cluster Munition Monitor.
-Erin was a member of the civil society negotiating team during the 2017 process to negotiate the Treaty on the Prohibition of Nuclear Weapons with the Nobel Peace Laureate International Campaign to Abolish Nuclear Weapons.
+She spent two years as a senior researcher on casualties and victim assistance for the Landmine and Cluster Munition Monitor.

 She is an active campaigner and was a negotiating team member with the International Campaign to Abolish Nuclear Weapons (ICAN) which was awarded the 2017 Nobel Peace Prize for efforts to promote nuclear disarmament and negotiate the 2017 Treaty on the Prohibition of Nuclear Weapons.
 She participated in the humanitarian initiative leading up to the negotiations and was a key member of ICAN’s negotiating team focusing on the positive obligations found in Article 6, on victim assistance and environmental remediation, and Article 7, on international cooperation and assistance, in the Treaty on the Prohibition of Nuclear Weapons.
 The Treaty came into force Jan.
 22, 2021 without Canada’s signature.